-Clinical Services I give my consent for the recording of SPTC sessions which include my child and/or other members of my family and I give my consent for recordings to be shown to students enrolled in professional courses in School Psychology for the purpose of supervision of my child's clinician(s).
-Clinical Training I give my consent for recordings to be shown to future students enrolled in UW School Psychology Program professional courses for the purpose of illustrating psychological and educational practices with children and families.
-I do NOT give consent for the use of recordings of SPTC sessions in training of future students.
-Professional Workshops I give my consent for recordings to be shown at professional workshops for the purpose of illustrating psychological and educational practices with children and families I do NOT give consent for recordings to be shown at professional workshops.
-Child's Name (please print) Address Phone Number Parent/guardian's Name (please print) (Signature of Parent or Legal Guardian) (Date)
+Clinical Services I give my consent for the recording of SPTC sessions which include my child and/or other m and I give my consent for recordings to be shown to students enrolled in professional courses in S the purpose of supervision of my child's clinician(s).
+Clinical Training I give my consent for recordings to be shown to future students enrolled in UW School I professional courses for the purpose of illustrating psychological and educational practices with ch I do NOT give consent for the use of recordings of SPTC sessions in training of future students. nildren and families.
+Professional Workshops I give my consent for recordings to be shown at professional workshops for the pupsychological and educational practices with children and families I do NOT give consent for recordings to be shown at professional workshops. rpose of illustrating Child's Name (please print) Address Phone Number Parent/guardian's Name (please print) (Signature of Parent or Legal Guardian) (Date)